LxYuan0420/lxyuan0420.github.io/README.md

 ### Publishing

-After GitHub Pages is configured to build from this branch, publishing is just:
+Publish by pushing to the branch GitHub Pages builds from (Settings → Pages).

 1. Write Markdown.
 2. `git commit`